Clinical Laboratory Technologist Salary – See Here

 ADVERTISEMENT

-Although some of the laboratory work carried out by these professionals is the same, the aim of laboratory technicians is to collect, process, and analyze biological specimens.
+Although some of the laboratory work carried out by these professionals is the same, laboratory technicians aim to collect, process, and analyze biological specimens.

 Where Do They Work?

-In a wide variety of contexts, medical laboratory technicians and medical laboratory scientists may find demanding work in the following areas.
+Medical laboratory technicians and scientists may find demanding work in the following areas in a variety of contexts

 • Clinical labs in the hospital